cheung0/Air-Quality-Prediction/README.md

 ## Story
 I remember the day the Bay Area sky turned into a thick, purple, smog.
 I remember stepping out of my home and choking on the very air I was breathing.
 Air quality is definitely a problem we as a society need to solve.
+My hope is that with Machine Learning, we can get better and more accurate air quality sensor readings.
+We already know that our weather forecasts are very good, but whether or not its raining doesn't significantly impact our lives.
+But knowing whether or not we are breathing hazardous chemicals in our lungs does.

 ## Conclusion